syncfusion-content/asp.netmvc-docs/aspnetmvc/Ribbon/Getting-Started.md

 ###  Create Ribbon Control

 1. Create _Syncfusion ASP.NET MVC_ Application.
 Refer to the [common](http://docs.syncfusion.com/aspnetmvc/ribbon/getting-started) document.
-2. Add a _Ribbon_ control in the index.cshtml page.The _Width_ property allows you to define the width of the _Ribbon_.
+2. Add a _Ribbon_ control in the index.cshtml page.
+The _Width_ property allows you to define the width of the _Ribbon_.
 In _ApplicationTab_ definition, the _MenuItemID_ property allows you to specify the ID of the ul list to create the application menu.
 In tabs definition, the _TabGroups_ property allows you to create one or more groups in the tab.
 In _ContextualTabs_ definition, the _BackgroundColor_ property allows you to define the background color of the contextual tab and _BorderColor_ property allows you to define the border color of the contextual tab.